chartung17/nginx-ee/README.md

 While all of the configuration in the `somedomain.com` will work fine in local development as well, some people might want a simpler setup for local development.

-There is a `basic_localdev.com` that you can use for a basic Nginx configuration that will work with Craft without any of the bells, whistles, or optimizations found in the `somedomain.com`.
+There is a `basic_localdev.com` that you can use for a basic Nginx configuration that will work with ExpressionEngine without any of the bells, whistles, or optimizations found in the `somedomain.com`.

 While this is suitable for getting up and running quickly for local development, do not use it in production.
 There are a number of performance optimizations missing from it.